 Keep your blood sugar under control.
 Diabetes is correlated with heart disease.
 Diabetics often have high blood pressure and high cholesterol.
 According to the National Institute of Health high blood pressure and diabetes doubles your risk for cardiovascular disease.

 High cholesterol and high blood pressure increase your chance for having a stroke.
 A stroke occurs when blood flow to an area of the brain is blocked.
 The area of the brain that isn’t receiving blood begins to die.
 This can cause a type of dementia.

 Here is something exciting and perhaps a little fun that you can do.
-The Butler Hospital Memory & Aging program, an affiliate of the Brown University Warren Alpert Medical School, conducts some of the world’s top research on dementia and Alzheimer’s right here in Rhode Island.
+The Butler Hospital Memory & Aging program, an affiliate of the Brown University Warren Alpert Medical School, conducts some of the world’s top research on dementia and Alzheimer’s right here in Rhode Island, visit maid service near me.
 This includes research on heart disease, diabetes and stroke and how those illnesses may impact developing dementia.
 Right now several of their studies are looking for people without cognitive impairment to participate in the research.
 You can call them today, 401-455-6403, to see if you are eligible to participate

 Lace up your sneakers, go for a walk and invite your neighbor to join you in research for the world wide fight against dementia!